InvoiceWithMe

 4. Pick a payment term.
 The due date updates automatically.

-6. Set currency.
+6. Set the currency.
 Tax and discount can be percent or flat.

 7. Click Download PDF.
 The invoice is also saved to History on your device.

 A clean invoice gets you most of the way there.
-The rest is the small habits: send it the day the work is done, not at month's end; follow up at day three and day ten of being overdue; charge a late fee if your contract allows it.
-None of that requires confrontation — most late payments are forgotten payments, not adversarial ones.
+The rest is the small habits.
+Send it the day the work is done, not at month-end.
+Follow up at day three and day ten of overdue.
+Charge a late fee if the contract allows it, but only on clients who have already had two chances.
+None of this requires confrontation; most late payments are forgotten payments rather than refused ones.

 Related templates and guides